npm/tink/README.md

 specified, the inconsistency will be automatically corrected, using `package.json` as the source of truth.

+##### <a name="tink-check-licenses"></a> `$ tink check-licenses [options] [spec...]`

+By default, verifies that the current project has a valid `"license"` field, and that all dependencies (and transitive dependencies) have valid licenses configured.

+If one or more `spec` arguments are provided, this behavior changes such that only the packages specified by the `spec`s get verified according to current settings.

+A list of detected licenses will be printed out.
+Use `--json` to get the licenses in a parseable format.

+Additionally, two `package.json` fields can be used to further configure the license-checking behavior:

+* `"blacklist": [licenses...]` - Any detected licenses listed here will trigger an error for `tink check-licenses`.
+This takes precedence over `"whitelist"`
+* `"whitelist": [licenses...]` - Any detected licenses NOT listed in here will trigger an error.

 ##### <a name="tink-lint"></a> `$ tink lint [options]`

 * Aliases: `tink typecheck`, `tink type`